Introduction

 What is a Good GMAT Score?

 So, now that we know what the GMAT is, what is considered a good GMAT score?
-This depends on what your aims are in terms of schools or MBA programs.
+This depends on your aims in terms of schools or MBA programs.
 Considering averages across all the people who take the GMAT, getting a score of 590 will put you in the upper half of testers, and getting a score of 760 will put you in the top 1%.

 This should give you a good idea of the caliber of test scores that are, on average, accepted by the most prestigious MBA programs in the world.
 Even outside of the M7, you will struggle to find a top business school’s MBA program that doesn’t have an average GMAT score above 700 for its accepted students.